My Mojo Pork Tenderloin is packed with bright Cuban flavors. Cook it in the oven or on the grill for the perfect summer meal.

 - 1 teaspoon dried oregano

-Trim any fat and silverskin (silver colored connective tissue) from the tenderloin.
-Mix the orange juice, lime juice, garlic, cilantro, cumin, oregano, salt, and red pepper flakes together in a bowl.
-Pour about half of the mixture into a one-gallon resealable plastic bag.
+- Trim any fat and silverskin (silver colored connective tissue) from the tenderloin.
+Mix 2 tablespoons olive oil, orange juice, lime juice, garlic, cilantro, cumin, oregano, salt, and red pepper flakes together in a bowl.
+Pour about half of the marinade into a one-gallon resealable plastic bag.
 Add the pork to the bag, close and refrigerate for at least 30 minutes or up to 4 hours.
+Pour the other half of the marinade into a small saucepan to use for the sauce.

-Remove the tenderloin from the oven and let it rest on a cutting board for 5-10 minutes.
-Cut into ½-inch slices and drizzle the reserved sauce on top.
+- Remove the tenderloin from the oven and let it rest on a cutting board for 5-10 minutes.